Khedouri Zilkha: Personal life

 His son Ezra was an American financier and philanthropist.
-His son Selim is a British entrepreneur who founded the large Mothercare chain.
+His son Selim was a British entrepreneur who founded the large Mothercare chain.
 His son Abdullah ran an investment bank in Zurich named Ufitec.
 His son Maurice was an Egyptian banker.

 Legacy

 His son Ezra established in his father's memory the Khedouri Zilkha Fund for the Study of the History of Jewish Civilization in the Near East at Princeton University.
 The fund supports a professorship, the current holder of which is Marina Rustow and past holders Mark R. Cohen and Abraham Udovitch.